Can Your Manager Legally Reduce Your Salary Due to the Pandemic?

-Receiving a pay cuts of 10% – 20% is most commonplace, some for a limited time only (usually around the six month mark) and with a worst case scenario, having no time limit at all.
+Receiving a pay cuts of 10% – 20% is most commonplace, some for a limited time only (usually around the six month mark) and with a worst case scenario, having no time limit at all, which is legal in most of Europe if they have not been approved for government funding.

 Many organisations will be turning to the idea of pay cuts, especially if they have been recently incorporated, as an alternative to issuing severance packages.
 Alternatives such as unpaid leave or career breaks are being offered.
 Remember, employers have spent a lot in training and don’t want to lose their investment; they will try everything within their power to avoid losing you as an employee, so from this standpoint you have an advantage here.

-What questions you should ask your employer if you have been asked to take a pay cut:
+What questions you should ask your employer if you have been asked to take a pay cut this year due to economic downturn as a result of the pandemic:

 - How long will it be for?